Administering medication to cats: A practical guide from veterinary practice

 Oral administration: Tablets & capsules

-Option 2: Manual Administration.
+Variant 2: Manual input

-Option 3: Capsules & the "Butter Trick"
+Option 3: Capsules & the „butter trick“

 Small gelatin capsules are easier to swallow.
-Some cats will accept tablets if they are very thinly coated with butter or a pasty cat treat cream; this reduces friction when swallowing.
+Some cats will accept tablets if they are very thinly coated with butter or a pasty cat treat cream; this reduces friction during swallowing.
 Again, only use this method if the medication and coating allow it.

 Liquids (suspensions, solutions)